reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 ### CORS Failures

 CORS failures cause errors but specifics about the error are not available to the browser for security reasons.
+An attacker can take hints from the error message to fine tune subsequent attacks to increase the chances of success.

 The only way to know about the error is by looking at the browser's console for details of the error which is usually in the following form:

 `Access to XMLHttpRequest at 'http://localhost:8000/orders' from origin 'http://localhost:9000' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.`

 The error displayed in the browser console is accompanied by an error "reason" message.
-For seeing some examples of CORS errors, we can check the [reason messages in Firefox](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors#cors_error_messages).
+The reason message can differ across browsers depending on the implementation.
+To get an idea of the reason behind CORS errors, we can check the error [reason messages for Firefox browser](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors#cors_error_messages).

-## Type of CORS Requests
+### Type of CORS Requests

 The browser sends three types of CORS requests: `simple`, `preflight`, and `requests with credentials`.
 The browser determines the type of request to be sent to the "Cross-Origin server" depending on the kind of operations we want to perform with the resource in the "Cross-Origin server".
 Let us understand these request types and observe these requests in the browsers' network log by running an example.

-### Simple CORS Requests (GET, POST, and HEAD)
+#### Simple CORS Requests (GET, POST, and HEAD)
 Simple requests are sent by the browser for performing operations it considers safe in the "Cross-origin server" because they do not change the state of any existing resource.
 The request sent by the browser is simple if one of the below conditions applies:

 - The HTTP request method is `GET`, `POST`, or `HEAD`